 Table of contents:

 As one of the largest ecommerce platforms in the world, it’s logical that Amazon suffers a counterfeiting problem caused by third-party sellers.
-This makes removing counterfeits from Amazon a big headache for any brand protection employee.
+This makes reporting and removing counterfeit products from Amazon a big headache for any brand protection employee.
 Even with clear anti-counterfeiting policies, tools such as the new Amazon Project Zero, and its claims of fighting against the fake sellers, thousands of counterfeited products are still sold on Amazon each day.

-If you found a counterfeit of any of your products or any other form of IP infringement on Amazon we invite you to follow this simple step by step guide, we hope it will prove helpful for you to report IP infringements as well as counterfeit goods on Amazon and have your products’ counterfeits removed from the platform.
+If you found a counterfeit of any of your products or any other form of IP infringement on Amazon we invite you to follow this simple step-by-step guide, we hope it will prove helpful for you to report IP infringements as well as counterfeit goods on Amazon and have your products’ counterfeits removed from the platform.

 The first step is to identify exactly what intellectual property (IP) is being infringed.
 Amazon takes different actions against the sellers based on the type of infringement which is why it’s important to get this right.

 You can find infringement claims for copyrights, trademarks, and patents: